WeWork shows plan for Lord & Taylor building as tech space

 The rooftop of the nearly 700,000-square-foot building will feature a translucent, glass courtyard to be used as a private space for employees, while restoring and preserving the historic exterior of the building occupied by Lord & Taylor since 1914.

-The project was presented Tuesday by chief architect Bjarke Ingels and his team.
+The project was presented Tuesday by the team of chief architect Bjarke Ingels.

 Advertisement